3 foods that are healthy for your heart

 Nuts

-In place of red or processed meat like hot dogs and deli meat, French fries or dessert, try switching to nuts.
-One serving is about the same as one handful of nuts (about one ounce, depending on your hand size), or two tablespoons of nut butter.
 Nuts are an excellent source of healthy fats and protein.
-An analysis of results from 13 studies found that replacing red meat with nuts was associated with about 16 percent lower risk of heart disease.
+An analysis of results from 13 studies even found that replacing red meat with nuts was associated with about 16 percent lower risk of heart disease.
 The analysis was published in the journal Nutrition Reviews in 2022.

-The healthiest nuts (those highest in omega-3 fatty acids) are walnuts, but many types of nuts are good for you.
-If you’re aiming to lose or manage your weight, you may want to avoid higher fat nuts like pecans, Brazil nuts, or macadamias, and pay attention to portion size, because nuts are high in calories.
+The healthiest nuts (those highest in omega-3 fatty acids) are walnuts, but many types of nuts are healthy choices.
+If you’re aiming to lose or manage your weight, you may want to avoid higher-fat nuts like pecans, Brazil nuts, or macadamias, and pay attention to portion size, because nuts are high in calories.
+One serving is 1 ounce of nuts (a small handful) or 2 tablespoons of nut butter.

 Healthy fats

 Good sources of healthy fats are found in nuts, vegetable oils, and fatty fish like salmon, sardines, and trout.
-Vegetable oils like canola, safflower, peanut and olive oil contain monounsaturated fats which are liquid at room temperature.
+Vegetable oils like canola, safflower, peanut, and olive oil contain monounsaturated fats which are liquid at room temperature.
 These types of fats help to raise your levels of HDL (“good” cholesterol, a fat-like substance found in the blood).
 HDL is considered a healthy type of cholesterol because it actually helps lower LDL ("bad" cholesterol, which contributes to hardening of the arteries and heart disease).
 That's why when it comes to HDL, higher is generally better.

 Bold-colored plant foods